Cognitive Science and Artificial Intelligence

 - a Tilburg University Bachelor’s degree in Cognitive Science and Artificial Intelligence.

-- a Bachelor’s degree in Artificial Intelligence from Radboud University, Utrecht University, Maastricht University, University of Groningen or the Free University/University of Amsterdam (KION members).
+- a Bachelor’s degree in Artificial Intelligence from Radboud University, Utrecht University, Maastricht University, University of Groningen, VU Amsterdam, or University of Amsterdam (KION members).

 - a Bachelor's degree in Data Science from Tilburg University and Eindhoven University of Technology.

-- a Bachelor’s degree from a Research University in Cognitive Science, Artificial Intelligence, Computer Science or a related program that provided you with:
+- a Bachelor’s degree from a Research University in Cognitive Science, Artificial Intelligence, Computer Science, or a related program that provided you with: a sufficient mathematics background; a broad knowledge of AI techniques; sufficient programming experience in Python or other AI programming languages; and demonstrable basic-level knowledge in disciplines such as cognitive science, cognitive neuroscience, cognitive psychology, psycholinguistics, or similar.

 Interested in the MSc Cognitive Science and Artificial Intelligence?